wunnr/partydeck/README.md

 SteamOS includes all of PartyDeck's dependencies, but you will need to be on SteamOS 3.7.0 or above for the splitscreen script to work.

 If you're in desktop mode, simply run `partydeck-rs`.
-To use PartyDeck in Gaming Mode, add `partydeck-rs` as a non-Steam game by right-clicking that file and selecting "Add to Steam", then go into the properties of the non-Steam game, add `--kwin --fullscreen` to the launch options, and disable Steam Input.
+To use PartyDeck in Gaming Mode, add `GamingModeLauncher.sh` as a shortcut to Steam, and in the settings for that shortcut disable Steam Input.

 ### Desktop Linux

-You'll need to install KDE Plasma, Gamescope, and Bubblewrap using your distro's package manager.
+You'll need to install KDE Plasma, Gamescope, Bubblewrap, and Fuse-overlayfs using your distro's package manager.
 Then, while in a KDE Plasma session, run `partydeck-rs` to get started.
 If you're running Steam, make sure none of the controllers are using a Steam Input desktop layout, as Steam Input causes issues such as duplicate controllers being detected.

 ### Getting Started
 Once in the main menu, click the + button to add a game: this can be just a regular Linux executable, a Windows game (.exe), or a PartyDeck Handler (.pdh).
 Create profiles if you want to store save data, and have a look through the settings menu.